GreyCardina1/todo-list-java-assignment/README.md

 <b> To Do List Java Assignment </b>

-Please see all relevant documentation in <a link="documents/README.pdf">documents/README.pdf</a>
+Please find all relevant documentation in documents/README.pdf